stain/s11.no/content/2022/phd/introduction/index.md

 ### Aims for FAIR Digital Objects on the Web (RQ1)  {#intro:rq1}

-The Web is ubiquitous in modern software engineering [[Taivalsaari 2021]], used for everything from user interfaces, mobile applications and controlling devices to enterprise cross-platform integrations, backend data processing and microservices, frequently utilising cloud computing which itself is controlled using Web technologies [[Marinescu 2023]].
+The Web is ubiquitous in modern software engineering [[Taivalsaari 2021]], used for everything from user interfaces, mobile applications and controlling devices, to enterprise cross-platform integrations, backend data processing and microservices, frequently utilising cloud computing which itself is controlled using Web technologies [[Marinescu 2023]].

 The principles of seem important to achieve machine-actionable scholarly outputs, but several of these goals have an overlap with the motivations for the Semantic Web and Linked Data—yet it is not clear if changing from the Web stack to a different set of network protocols are necessary to achieve the FDO benefits.